cbonoz/fevm22/README.md

 Datamarket is an open blockchain platform designed for creating Data sale pages on the FEVM network.

-This project was built for HackFEVM 2022 on ethglobal, and going after the Best use of FEVM to build building blocks such as DEXes, AMMs and more.
+This project was built for HackFEVM 2022 on ethglobal, submitted to the Best use of FEVM to build building blocks and general category.

-Demo url:
+<b>Note this project is currently a demo prototype and would require additional work to be production ready on FEVM mainnet.</b>

 <!--